 Shareholder Disputes: sometimes a breakup of the company is in the shareholder’s best interests.
 This could also include transfers of shares from shareholders who are withdrawing.

 Estate and Gift: a valuation would need to be done prior to estate planning or a gifting of interests or after the death of an owner.
 This is also required by the IRS for Charitable donations.

 Divorce: when a divorce occurs, a division of assets and business interests is needed.

-Buy-Sell Agreements: this typically involves a transfer of equity between partners or shareholders.
+this typically involves a transfer of Buy-Sell Agreements: equity between partners or shareholders.

-Financing: have a business appraisal before obtaining a loan, so the banks can validate their investment.
+have a Financing: business appraisal before obtaining a loan, so the banks can validate their investment.